goztag/MTaxi/README.md

 **command line arguments:**

 → Necessary arguments:
- - "-sp1": To specify the sample aligned to species 1 with .bam extension.
+ - "-sp1": To specify the sample aligned to species 1 with .bam extension
  - "-sp2": To specify the .bam file aligned to species 2
- - "-out": To specify the output file name.
+ - "-out": To specify the output file name

-Output format is set as .txt file.File name does not need to contain the extension, .txt.
+Output format is set as .txt file.
+File name does not need to contain the extension, .txt.
 However, if it is to contain, it should only contain ".txt" extension.

 → Optional arguments: